digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/data-sources/openapi.md

 # OpenAPI

 OpenAPI is a specification for designing and documenting RESTful APIs.
-Using OpenAPI datasource, ToolJet can generate REST API operations from OpenAPI Specs.
+Using OpenAPI datasource, JumpStart can generate REST API operations from OpenAPI Specs.

 ## Connection

-To establish a connection with the OpenAPI global datasource, you can either click on the `+Add new global datasource` button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the OpenAPI global datasource, you can either click on the `+Add new global datasource` button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the JumpStart dashboard.

 - Connections are created based on OpenAPI specifications.
 - The available authentication methods currently supported are Basic Auth, API Key, Bearer Token, and OAuth 2.0.